briandconnelly/nicheconstruct/paper/05_discussion.md

 However, these fitness benefits alone do not maintain cooperation ([Figure 2B](#fig2)).
 Niche construction and the selective feedbacks that it produces play a crucial role.

-We find that it is specifically *negative* niche construction that maintains cooperation ([Figure 2C](#fig2)) and even can promote its invasion ([Figure 5A](#fig5)).
+We find that it is specifically *negative* niche construction that maintains cooperation ([Figure 2C](#fig2)) and even can support invasion by cooperators ([Figure 5A](#fig5)).
 As cooperator and defector types gain adaptations, they alter their environment in ways that favor other types.
 Thus, negative niche construction serves as a perpetual source of adaptation.
-Here we observe another facet of the Hankshaw effect: Because subpopulations of cooperators are larger, they are better able to respond to the adaptive opportunities that are created by negative niche construction.
+Here we observe another facet of the Hankshaw effect: Because subpopulations of cooperators are larger, they are better able to respond to the adaptive opportunities that they create through negative niche construction.
 By gaining adaptations more quickly, cooperators resist invasion by defectors ([Figure 3B](#fig3)).
 Even in the presence of an isogenic defector type, cooperator subpopulations are more likely to produce the mutant most adapted to the current constructed niche, which can then displace the slower-adapting defectors.
 These recurring cycles of defector invasion and cooperator adaptation underlie the oscillations in cooperator proportion seen in [Figure 2A](#fig2).
-When mutations do not confer these adaptations, cooperators lose the adaptive race and are driven to extinction.
+Mutation is still a stochastic process, cooperators lose the adaptive race and are driven to extinction when defectors gain these adaptations first.
-This is something that we see occur stochastically in Figures [2A](#fig2) and [3B](#fig3).
+We see this occur occasionally in Figures [2A](#fig2) and [3B](#fig3).
 However, under other parameter settings within our model, it is possible for cooperaors at extremely low abundances to later re-emerge and invade ([Figure 5A](#fig5)).
 In these instances, negitive niche construction provides continual opportunities for cooperators to dominate.